indiaaeevans/flickr-photo-search-server/README.md

 The body of the API response is streamed into a JSON file, with a name corresponding to whichever letter, number, or symbol was requested.

+To create the collections for each letter (numbers and symbols coming soon), hit the endpoint: localhost:3000/letters

 # Parsing user input and retrieving photos
 We will retrieve the details for individual photos from the datastore we created in the previous step.
 First we have to split the user input into individual characters.
 Then, for each letter, number, or symbol in the message, we retrieve a random photo from the corresponding JSON file.
+This time, we use the endpoint: localhost:3000/letters/<letter>

 # Constructing the image source URL
 With the data for each photo, we construct a source URL out of its ID, server ID, farm ID, and secret.
 The URL can then be used in the src attribute of an HTML \<img\> tag.